gitplus-apps/payfluid/README.md

         ->canPayMultipleTimes(true)                        // Payment links are one time.
 This will make the link reusable ->displayPicture("https://link/to/publicly/accessible/image");  // Set your own image to be displayed on the payment page.

     // You can take your customization further.
-    // PayFluid gives you the flexibility to even ask for more information on the payment page.
+    // PayFluid gives you the flexibility to even ask for more information on the
-    // You do this by creating input fields.
-The fields will be rendered
+    // payment page.
+You do this by creating input fields.
+The fields will be
-    // on the payment page for the customer to provide answers to.
-To achieve this
+    // rendered on the payment page for the customer to provide answers to.
-    // you need to create CustomerInput objects and add them to your customization object.
+    // To achieve this you need to create CustomerInput objects and add
+    // them to your customization object.

-    // Let's create our first input.
+    // Create your first input.
 This will be a text input.
     $textInput = new CustomerInput();
     $textInput->label("Church Membership ID")    // The label for the input ->placeholder("Membership ID #")         // The placeholder for the input